-Following a deep dive assessment of the Group's loan portfolio in the second half of 2023, an amount of €53 mn was classified as unlikely to pay exposures ('UTPs') in 4Q2023, of which €42 mn relate to specific customers with idiosyncratic characteristics, compared to €37 mn UTPs in 3Q2023.
-The vast majority of the UTPs are not linked with the current macroeconomic environment, they adhere their payment schedule and present no arrears.
+Following a deep dive assessment of the Group's loan portfolio in the second half of 2023, a total amount of €90 mn was classified as unlikely to pay exposures ('UTPs').
+The vast majority of UTPs are customer specific with idiosyncratic characteristics and are not linked with the current macroeconomic environment, they adhere to their payment schedule and present no arrears.
 Despite the high interest rates and inflation, there are no material signs of asset quality deterioration to date.
 While defaults have been limited, the additional monitoring and provisioning for sectors and individuals vulnerable to the macroeconomic environment remain in place to ensure that potential difficulties in the repayment ability are identified at an early stage, and appropriate solutions are provided to viable customers.

-Non-performing exposures (NPEs) as defined by the European Banking Authority (EBA) were increased by \in 7 mn, or 2% in 4Q2023, compared to a net organic reduction of \in 13 mn in 3Q2023, to \in 365 mn at 31 December 2023 (compared to \in 358 mn at 30 September 2023 and \in 411 mn at 31 December 2022).
+Non-performing exposures (NPEs) as defined by the European Banking Authority (EBA) were increased by €7 mn, or 2% in 4Q2023, compared to a net organic reduction of €13 mn in 3Q2023, to €365 mn at 31 December 2023 (compared to €358 mn at 30 September 2023 and €411 mn at 31 December 2022).